simon-ritchie/apysc/docs_src/source/animation_parallel.md

 # animation_parallel interface

-This page will explain the `animation_parallel` interface.
+This page explains the `animation_parallel` interface.

 ## What interface is this?

-The `animation_parallel` method interface will create an `AnimationParallel` instance (animation setting instance and the subclass of the `AnimationBase`) and you can set multiple simultaneous animations to the same instance.
+The `animation_parallel` method interface creates an `AnimationParallel` instance.
+You can set multiple simultaneous animations to the same instance with it.

 This interface exists on a `DisplayObject` subclass instance, such as the `Sprite` or `Rectangle`.